miguelPerezOntiveros/framework/README.md

 	sudo docker run -v $PWD/..:/usr/share/nginx/html --rm -p 80:80 IMAGE_HASH /home/entry.sh -h [DB_HOST]
 ```

+#### Bare Metal
+	./start.sh # will start mysql and php dev server.
+- You should have mysql installed and available on your PATH ('/usr/local/mysql/bin' is typical on a mac)
+- Check ./start.sh usage with "-h"

+#### start.sh
+- checks if web port is free
+- checks if db port is listening and restarts db if not
+- creates start_settings.inc.php
+- starts the php server and opens the url for you

-### CRUD service extension mechanism
+### CRUD services

+#### Extension mechanism
 The logic is written on the "src/ext.inc.php" file, which is required by all CRUD services:
 - src/crud_create.php
 - src/crud_read.php
 - src/crud_update.php
 - src/crud_delete.php

-CRUD extentions are .php files named as either [TABLE_NAME].[POSTFIX].php if located in a specific project or [PROJECT_NAME|-].[POSTFIX].php if located in /src.
-The POSTFIX can be one of "c", "r, "u" and "d".
+CRUD extentions are .php files, they have a postfix which can be one of "c", "r, "u" and "d".
 "src/ext.inc.php" will search for CRUD service extentions in 3 places in this order:
-- project specific: /projects/[PROJECT_NAME]/admin/ext/[TABLE_NAME].[POSTFIX].php
+- project local: /projects/[PROJECT_NAME]/admin/ext/[TABLE_NAME].[POSTFIX].php
-- from "/src" with an unspecified project.
-Ex: "/src/-.theme.c.php" or "/src/-.page.u.php"
+- global with a specified project: Ex: "/src/[PROJECT_NAME].project.[POSTFIX].php"
-- from "/src" with a specific project.
-Ex: "/src/maker_mike.project.c.php"
+- global witohut a specified project: Ex: "/src/-.theme.[POSTFIX].php" or "/src/-.page.[POSTFIX].php"

-### CRUD services

 #### Request origin check
 CRUD services check if they have required by the backend itself by checking the $invoked_from_backend variable and then $GET_PARAMS and $POST_PARAMS if needed.